 OK, that’s enough talk about cups.
 How do you actually read the dew point to find out how humid it will feel?
 There’s a simple way to read dew point, and you don’t even have to understand the technicalities of how it works.
 Here’s a handy chart:

 Checking the dew point is as easy as checking the temperature.
 You just need to find a weather app that provides it.
-Unfortunately, Apple’s weather app on the iPhone and iPad does not show the dew point—not as of iOS 14 in June of 2021, at least.
+Apple’s stock weather app on the iPhone and iPad shows the dew point on the “Humidity” card, as of iOS 15.6.

 The Google Search app has a built-in weather web app that includes a dew point.
 Simply open the Google app on your iPhone, iPad, or Android device and search for “weather.”
 You can expand the big weather card at the top to see the dew point.